Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/2-call-api-b2c/README-incremental.md

 1. Find the key `ResetPasswordPolicyId` and replace the existing value with your your password-reset user-flow string e.g. `b2c_1_reset`.
 1. Find the key `EditProfilePolicyId` and replace the existing value with your profile-edit user-flow string e.g. `b2c_1_edit`.

+1. Open the `API\Controllers\TodoListController.cs` file.
+1. Find the variable `scopeRequiredByApi` and replace its value with the name of the API scope that you have just exposed (by default `demo.read`)

 ### Update the client app's registration (msal-angular-spa)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD B2C** service.